 Heather is known for exacting standards in the design, detailing and execution of her firm’s projects, her integrity in business, and her dedication to volunteer and leadership work in the profession.
-She is a licensed architect with the Ontario Association of Architects (OAA) and a Fellow of the Royal Architectural Institute of Canada (FRAIC).
-Heather promotes a long term vision toward environmental sustainability and a commitment to incorporating sustainable design and systems into her firm’s projects.
-She is a LEED Accredited Professional and a member of both Sustainable Buildings Canada and the Canada Green Building Council.
+She is a registered architect with the Ontario Association of Architects (OAA), the Architectural Institute of British Columbia (AIBC), a Fellow of the Royal Architectural Institute of Canada (FRAIC), a LEED and WELL Accredited Professional (LEED AP & WELL AP) and a member of the Canada Green Building Council.

 Outside of her practice, Heather is known as an advocate for the profession and is active on many boards including as an executive member and past Chair of the Toronto Society of Architects, an organization that advocates to ensure architecture and urban design are key considerations in public discussions and processes that have impact on our built environment; Director of Twenty + Change, a national organization dedicated to exposing the innovative ideas of emerging Canadian architects; past Vice-Chair of the Design Industry Advisory Committee, a provincial not-for-profit, cross-disciplinary design think tank and research group; and the Chair of the Advisory Board of BEAT (Building Equality in Architecture Toronto), amongst other boards and volunteer organizations.
 Heather regularly gives her time to mentoring young professionals and students.
 She is the co-editor and author of several architecture publications, including the Toronto Architecture Guide Map and four publications in the Twenty + Change series.
 Heather is regularly invited to participate on professional and awards juries and as a guest critic at schools of architecture across Canada.